bionanoimaging/IndexFunArrays.jl/README.md

 # IndexFunArrays.jl
 This package allows to generate complex array expressions based on the indices.
-The `IndexFunArray` does not allocate memory but instead is entry-wise generated once it is accessed.
+The `IndexFunArray` type does not allocate memory but instead is entry-wise generated once it is accessed.
 `IndexFunArray <: AbstractArray` and behaves almost like a normal array.